paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-083-retirement.md

 Amendment by Pub.
 L. 95–382 effective Oct 1, 1978, and applicable to specified annuities, see section 2 of Pub.
 L. 95–382, set out as a note under [section 8332 of this title](./chapter-083-retirement.md#section-8332).

 #### Effective Date of 1975 Amendment
-Section 3 of Pub.
-L. 94–126 provided that: “The amendments made by the first section of this Act [amending this section and sections 8339 and 8345 of this title] shall become effective as of January 1, 1969, except that such amendments shall not apply to a person who, on the date of enactment of this Act [Nov.
+Pub.
+L. 94–126, § 3, Nov.
+12, 1975, 89 Stat.
+679, provided that: “The amendments made by the first section of this Act [amending this section and sections 8339 and 8345 of this title] shall become effective as of January 1, 1969, except that such amendments shall not apply to a person who, on the date of enactment of this Act [Nov.
 12, 1975], is receiving or is entitled to receive benefits under any retirement system established by the United States or any instrumentality thereof, unless such person requests, in writing, the office which administers his retirement system to apply such amendments to him.
 Any additional benefits payable pursuant to such a written request shall commence on the first day of the month [December] following the date of the enactment of this Act.”

 #### Effective Date of 1974 Amendment
 Amendment by Pub.
 L. 93–350 effective at beginning of first applicable pay period which begins after Dec.
 31, 1974, see section 7 of Pub.
 L. 93–350, set out as a note under [section 3307 of this title](./chapter-033-examination-selection-and-placement.md#section-3307).